The Future of AR and “The Next Big Thing” Illusion

 Yes, truly accurate prediction is impossible, especially when it comes to timelines.

-But I think we can beat a coin flip, as long as we experiment with that technology at an early stage and understand what fundamental trade-offs it makes.
+But I think we can beat a coin flip, as long as we experiment with that technology at an early stage and understand what fundamental trade-offs that technology makes.

 1. Gamified mobile apps, like weightlifting or dieting apps, will be completely disrupted by augmented reality glasses.
 Because having to manually jot what you did into an app after every task was so annoying that it was the biggest bottleneck for these apps.

-3. Podcasts will be impacted, since they’re uniquely good at providing entertainment while you’re doing something like chores.
+3. Podcasts will be impacted, since they’re uniquely good at providing entertainment while you’re doing something else (like chores).
 Augmented reality glasses will enable gamified chore apps and the ability to play videos during chores, which will be much more engaging for a lot of people.
 They’ll still exist because they take up less attention than videos or apps, but they’ll have a smaller role in our daily lives.

-4. Mobile games won’t be significantly disrupted.
+4. Only simple mobile games will be disrupted.
 Because even mobile’s limited input and minimal processing power is way better than what augmented reality glasses can offer.
 The minor effort that pulling out your phone requires is going to be more than justified by mobile’s superior graphics and controls.

 5. Virtual reality games that rely entirely on physicality will be disrupted, so things like dancing and workout games.
 Augmented reality glasses will simply be absurdly more convenient (and far less sweaty), while still providing the hand motion-based controls that these games rely on.

-6. Virtual reality games and applications that rely at least somewhat on the feeling of being in a virtual world will be completely untouched.
+6. Virtual reality games and applications that rely at least somewhat on the feeling of actually being in a virtual world will be completely untouched.
 Augmented reality glasses won’t be able to compete against a bulky three-dimensional screen that doesn’t need to be see-through.
-And nobody wants to escape into their 30 depressing square meter apartment, rather than a huge fantasy world.
+And people want to escape into huge fantasy worlds, not their depressing 30 square meter apartment.

 7. The personal computer will be untouched.
 Because augmented reality glasses are even worse than mobile at all the things that computers are good at.

 8. Privacy issues with augmented reality glasses will be so noticeable that there will be significant backlash and privacy-first brand positioning will genuinely matter for the first time in consumer technology.
 There will be countless scandals related to government spying and creeps recording women.
-But the technology will grow regardless, because there will be some OKish solutions to distract people from this risk and because bing bing wahoo dopamine always wins.
+But the technology will grow regardless, because it’s not hard to come up with some OKish solutions to distract people from this risk and because convenience and bing bing wahoo dopamine always wins.

 9. The tasks that augmented reality glasses are the best at are so common that they will become a billion-user product by 2032, primarily stealing time away from mobile devices and previously non-digitized aspects of life.
-And because privacy concerns, AI model latency, form factor, and price are all solvable problems for big companies, even if no real innovation occurs from this point on.
+Privacy concerns, AI model latency, device size, and price are all solvable problems for big companies, even if no radical innovation occurs from this point on.

 Next